 There are four things you'll need to consider when choosing your replacement hose:

 Small (1/4") hoses are the most common.
-They are designed for consumer-grade electric and small gas power washers with pressure less than 2700 psi.
+They are designed for consumer-grade electric and small gas power washers with pressure ratings below 2,700 psi.

-Large (3/8”) hoses are designed for all professional - and some prosumer-grade gas pressure washers.
-These hoses can withstand serious water pressure up to 5000 psi.
-Plus, they’re thicker to allow greater water volume.
+Large (3/8”) hoses are designed for all professional models and some prosumer-grade gas pressure washers.
+These hoses can withstand serious water pressure up to 5,000 psi.
+Plus, they’re thicker to allow greater water volume (more gallons-per-minute).

 PVC Plastic hoses are the most common.
 These hard, plastic hoses do the job, but they’re not very flexible.
 If you get frustrated fighting your hose, you should consider upgrading to rubber or polyurethane.

 Rubber hoses are heavier and more flexible than ordinary plastic hoses.
 They don’t kink and curl as often.
-However, rubber hoses tend to mar the surface with a black substance as you slide them across the concrete.
+However, rubber hoses tend to mark up the surface you're working on with black streaks as you slide them across the concrete.

 Polyurethane hoses are relatively new to the market.
-The steel-braided hose is covered with a clear, bendable plastic.
+The steel-braided hose is covered with a clear, bendable plastic casing.
 Professionals love these hoses because they offer the flexibility of rubber without the marring.

 There are four ways you can connect a hose to the gun.
 Take a good look at the inlet on your gun.
-Most have a threaded male connector sticking out.
-Some are female.
-Some are quick connect plugs.
+Most have a threaded male connector sticking out, but some are female, and others are quick-connect plugs.

-If your gun has a male thread, congratulations.
-You simply need to buy an ordinary replacement hose with two M22 threaded (female) connectors.
+If your gun has a male thread, you simply need to buy an ordinary replacement hose with two M22 threaded (female) connectors.
 One end screws into the pump the other screws into the gun.

-If you’re gun isn’t a Karcher, but still has a female thread, don’t worry.
+If your gun has a female thread, don’t worry.
 You can still buy an ordinary female/female replacement hose.
 You’ll just need to buy a hose/gun adapter too.

-If you’re gun has a male quick-connect plug, you simply buy a professional-grade hose with a 3/8” female snap coupler.
+If your gun has a male quick-connect plug, you simply buy a professional-grade hose with a 3/8” female snap coupler.